prantlf/tehanu/packages/index/README.md

 }

 run(options?: Options): Promise
+schedule(options?: Options): void
 ```

+The method `schedule` ensures that the test suites are processed just once, even if it is called multiple times.
+It also reads the default options from the `tehanu` object in `package.json`, or in the browser.
+It also works well together with [teru].
+The method `run` executes the test suites right away and is not compatible with [teru].

-The `tehanu` object in `package.json`, or in the browser, or the options for the `run` method can contain the following additional properties to control the test run:
+The `tehanu` object in `package.json`, or in the browser, or the options for the `schedule` and `run` methods can contain the following additional properties to control the test run:

 * `bail`: if set to `true`, the test execution will be aborter after the first failure occurs.
 * `parallel`: if set to `true`, the test suites will be executed concurrently.